 The affiliate sponsors education programs throughout the year.
 Speakers are invited from local and state service agencies, mental health service providers and other advocacy groups to provide information regarding the latest treatments, services and legislative issues.
 We welcome suggestions for future programming.

 NAMI Basics is a 6-week education program for parents and caregivers of children and adolescents living with mental illnesses.
 Taught by trained teachers that have raised a child who developed a mental illness before the age of 13.
 All instruction materials and the class are free to participants.
-All instruction materials and the class are free to participants.
 Connect to this video link regarding the course.

-Classes will be held at the Florida Council for Community Mental Health (Carriage House),316 East Park Avenue.
-To register, or for more information, email NAMIBasics.Tally@gmail.com.
+To register, please complete the online registration form linked here or for more information, email NAMIBasics.Tally@gmail.com.
 Register early as the class is capped at 20 attendees (each).
-The class dates are:

 Monthly Support Group:

 NAMI Tallahassee offers a monthly support group which meets at St. John's Episcopal Church.
 It is designed for families and friends, as well as indivduals living with mental illness.
 The group is led by NAMI trained facilitators who strive to provide an atmosphere of mutual consideration, forbearance and protection -- offering individuals the opportunity to learn from each others’ experiences, share coping strategies, encouragement, and understanding.

 2nd Tuesday of each month - 7:00 to 8:00 p.m.